 Few symptoms are more concerning than chest pain.
-The first thought that comes to mind is that you might be having a heart attack.
-Meriter is home to the first accredited Chest Pain Center in Wisconsin - just the 30th in the U.S. Awarded by the Society of Chest Pain Centers and Provider Accreditation, this third-party recognition is a strong endorsement of the quality of our care.
+Meriter is home to the first accredited Chest Pain Center in Wisconsin - just the 30th in the United States.
+Awarded by the Society of Chest Pain Centers and Provider Accreditation, this third-party recognition is a strong endorsement of the quality of our care.
 Our 24-hour center features specially trained staff and the most advanced cardiac diagnostic equipment available to rapidly evaluate your pain and provide the necessary treatment.

 Every minute counts.
 Knowing the signs and symptoms of a heart attack could save your life or the life of a loved one.

 Shortness of breath, sweating, nausea or lightheadedness with or without chest pain.

 Discomfort in arms, back, jaw, neck or stomach with or without chest pain.

 Over 50% of heart attacks have “beginning” symptoms that may come and go for days or weeks.
 Early symptoms include: